Molesmalo/StarWarsMod4AirMash/README.md

 The background is composed by 3 main nebula layers, a planet, some other celestial object (still not uploaded), a randomized fleet of Imperial capital ships, and a randomized fleet of Rebel Capital ships.

-If you want to change the background for some reason, you can use SWAM.RandomizeBackground() via the console.
+If you want to change the background for some reason, you can use `SWAM.RandomizeBackground();` via the console.

 Later, I plan on adding more functionality, like the possibility of saving the current background setings for reuse.